erfan2255/TS2E/README.md

    ```
 4. Now run TS2E, for first time select Touchup Installer and then go for engines.
 Enjoy!
 * installer only works on origin other repacks not work properly
-* you can delete later packs that released after selected engine to free storage
+* you can delete later packs that released after choosing the engine to free up storage
 * you dont have to run touchup from `__installer` folder, I made it automate for touchup installer
 * also uninstaller included to remove csbin & tsbin of each engine (tsdata will not be removed)
 * to play mansion engine again select touchup installer